mtti/inject/README.md

 ## Basic usage

-Here is a quick overview of what you need to do to use this library.
-More details follow below.

-0. Add mttiInject into your Unity project.
+1. Add mttiInject into your Unity project.
 I do not intend to distribute a binary or unitypackage version of this library during pre-release development, so see the *Compiling* section near the end of this README for instructions on how to build it yourself.
-0. Add the `mtti.Inject.DependencyInjector` MonoBehaviour to an empty GameObject, or to your existing "main" GameObject if you have one.
+2. Add the `mtti.Inject.DependencyInjector` MonoBehaviour to an empty GameObject, or to your existing "main" GameObject if you have one.
-0. Implement services as plain C# classes (not as MonoBehaviours or ScriptableObjects) and mark them with `mtti.Inject.ServiceAttribute`.
+3. Implement services as plain C# classes (not as MonoBehaviours or ScriptableObjects) and mark them with `mtti.Inject.ServiceAttribute`.
-0. Add a method to your MonoBehaviours to receive dependencies.
+4. Add a method to your MonoBehaviours to receive dependencies.
 You can call the methods whatever you want and they don't need to be `public` either.
 Just mark them with `mtti.Inject.InjectAttribute`.
-0. If you create new GameObjets programmatically (from prefabs with `Instantiate`, for example) inject dependencies into them manually.
+5. If you create new GameObjets programmatically (from prefabs with `Instantiate`, for example) inject dependencies into them manually.

 ### Adding the EntryPoint